duongduc025/CMI-PIU/README.md

 ## 🏆 Conclusion

 Our hard work and dedication are reflected in the results.
-After implementing 46 versions, we achieved a rank of 364 with an official private score of **0.439**, achieving the same score as a bronze medal.
+After implementing 46 versions, we achieved a rank of 364 with an official private score of **0.439**, achieving the bronze medal.
 We are especially proud that all of our work was implemented independently.
 While we explored ideas from others for inspiration, we ensured a thorough understanding and executed everything ourselves, staying true to our commitment to originality and integrity.